peterrecore/plyus/README.md

 - install python 2.7
 - install pip and virtualenv
 - create a new virtualenv for this project
-- activate your new virtualenv
+- activate your new virtualenv  (by sourcing the activate script in ENV/bin)
 - use pip to install the packages in env/requirements.txt
 - you can now use manage.py to create a database or run the webapp in dev mode.

 Random notes:
 - I wanted games to be repeatable, so there's some effort dedicated to saving